 Allan Dib’s 1-Page Marketing Plan can work for any type of business, and he’s done a podcast interview about how it applies to SaaS.

 The thing is your SaaS go to market strategy should fit on a single page.
-Contrary to popular belief, it is not a long term, far ranging plan.
-It is simply how you are going to gain your first $10k or $100k in MRR, depending on your goals.
+Contrary to popular belief, it is not a long term, far ranging business plan.
+It is simply how you are going to gain your first $10k or $100k in MRR, depending on your business model, pricing strategy, and goals.

 You can find a picture of the actual 1-page marketing plan here, but the idea is that you have: